okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/register-app-in-okta/index.md

 ---
 title: Register an App in Okta
 ---
 You can either use an existing OpenID Connect app or create one.
 This is the app that consumes the response from the Identity Provider after authentication and authorization.
-Users that sign in for the first time are created in Okta and are associated with this application.
+Users that sign in for the first time are created in Okta and are associated with this app integration.

 1. In your Okta org, click **Applications**, and then **Add Application**.